radjahfromdiscord/iNEXT/README.md

 # iNEXT

 ### Dev notes:
 iNEXT Contains the current best kill all for Big Paintball, but sometimes the kill all could get you banned.
 Use alt-accounts.
-The feature "Turret Trail" is also defined as "Turret spam" which allows the user to server side spame place turrets.
+The feature "Turret Trail" is also defined as "Turret Spam" which allows the user to server side spame place turrets.
 This means that everyone can see.

 inext yeah man